zdashero/demathinator/README.md

 ## Filter coverage
 this is a list of every type of user the database filters

-- homophobia
+- extreme homophobia
 - transphobia
-- racism
+- extreme racism
-- witch hunting
+- witch hunting innocent people/groups
 - doxxing
 - pedophilia
+- malware spreading
+- nazism

 any more ideas of what to cover contact me